zyf0717/zyf0717.github.io/_posts/2020-05-21-if-when-and-where-to-optimize.markdown

 *"In general, only optimize if, when, and where necessary.
 For example, small efficiency gains in a huge loop or nested loops can usually brings runtime down significantly, whereas optimizing code that (i) already runs quickly, and (ii) runs only once usually do not matter as much in the grand scheme of things."*

-I am no expert at optimizations, and the above (along with the rest of this post) is simply my take on the subject based on personal experience.
+I am no expert at optimizations, and this blog post is simply my take on the subject based on personal experience.

 ## 1. 'If'